TurboDocx/Docs/docs/TurboDocx Templating/How to Create a Knowledgebase Entry.md

+---
+title: How to Create a Knowledgebase Entry
+---

 Congratulations on starting your first entry in the Knowledgebases.
 In this guide, we will show you how to create your first entry.